Languages

 I'm all-in on TypeScript now.
 TypeScript gets first-class support for most modern web development tools and my interfaces are great AI food and guardrails.
-I love Python but don't currently use it since I do 100% TypeScript webdev right now.
+I love Python but don't use it much since I do 100% TypeScript webdev right now.
+But Python can be very good for backend processing tasks.
 I don't really write HTML directly anymore but I do throw the occassional HTML element into my React and Markdown pages.
-Shell I use daily for basic plumbing: installing packages, file operations, git operations, CLI tools.
+Shell I use daily for basic plumbing: installing packages, file operations, git operations, CLI tools, and all the shell scripts agents make and use.

 All in, full steam ahead